petter-holmberg/cpp-ref/concepts.md

 ##### EqualityComparable

-he ability to compare objects for equality is described by the `EqualityComparable` concept:
+The ability to compare objects for equality is described by the `EqualityComparable` concept:

     bool a == b (expression convertible to bool)